 To alleviate problematic waterlogging in your yard, you can reroute or extend a downspout and clean gutters causing flooding; water will then evenly distribute itself throughout the yard when this problem is corrected.

-- Harvest rain to reduce poor distribution of water by creating a rain garden, rain pond, or rain barrels.
+You can also harvest rain to reduce poor distribution of water by creating a rain garden, rain pond, or rain barrels.
 For severe cases of flooding, professionally install a French drain, or create a swale or dry creek bed.

 Aerate Your Lawn

 Aerating your lawn may work in less severe cases.
 Aeration lets water and nutrients penetrate your soil rather than sitting on top of the grass.
 You can rent the equipment from a rental center since you won't need to aerate enough throughout the year to actually own the equipment.

 Mushrooms love dark, damp patches of grass, so having too much shade encourages their growth.
 To alleviate this problem, prune larger trees and bushes to let more sunlight into your lawn area.
 You can prune small trees just enough to make a difference, and for larger trees, hire professionals.